TaylorMade unveil a new video detailing their new SLDR driver money-back guarantee.

-We met with the man behind TaylorMade's drivers to ask him the company's latest drivers.
+We met with the man behind TaylorMade's latest drivers to ask him why and how "lofting up" works.

 Meet the soft 3-piece ball designed for mid-handicap players.